cerhardt/redcap-pseudo-service/README.md

 ## Installation
 - Unzip the module to the modules directory (folder name pseudo_service_vX.X.X)
-- Go to **Control Center > External Modules** and enable the module
+- Go to **Control Center > External Modules > Manage** and enable the module
-- For each project you want to use this module, go to the project home page, click on **External Modules** link, and then enable the module for that project.
+- For each project you want to use this module, go to the project home page, click on **External Modules > Manage**, and then enable the module for that project.

 ## System Configuration